 No tossing plastic bottles each month and no worries about chemicals from plastic leaching into your probiotic!

 Are you ready to give Seed a try?
-I’ve partnered with them and have a code for you to get 15% off your first month!
+I’ve partnered with them as an affiliate and between now and Christmas, when you sign up, you’ll get 20% off your first month!

-Get your daily synbiotic here and use promo code PROVERBSWIFE at checkout.
+Get your daily synbiotic here and use promo code KENDRA20 at checkout.